 When ordering from a Chinese takeout, the key is to avoid anything deep fried, like spring rolls, and dishes with sugar-heavy sauces like sweet and sour.
 Opt for soup starters, steamed dumplings and dishes that have been stir fried with vegetables.
 Bean sauces are great options and swap your egg fried rice for boiled rice.

 There are a lot of healthy options available at a sushi restaurant that taste so good you’ll think you’re having a decadent treat.
 Salmon and tuna are rich in omega-3 that helps boost your brain and improve heart health as well as both being high in protein – needed to help build muscle.
 There are also lots of vegetable sushi options that are full of vitamins and minerals.
 Even the sides of ginger (boosts immune system) and wasabi (full of antioxidants) are great for your health.

 Like with Chinese restaurants, avoid anything that has been fried and instead pick steamed, grilled, or, even better, raw!
-You can even ask if the restaurant would be willing to swap white rice for brown, as this contains more fibre.
+You can even ask if the restaurant would be willing to swap white rice for brown, as this contains more fiber.